boltops-tools/sonic/docs/_docs/tutorial-ssh.md

 ssh ec2-user@52.24.216.170
 ```

-You often have to go through this manual process of identifying the public ip address and building up the ssh command.
+You often have to go through this manual process of identifying the public ip address and building up the ssh command repeatedly.

 ### Usage

-Sonic will automatically build up the ssh command for you.
-Here's an example of the concise sonic ssh command.
+Sonic automatically builds up the ssh command for you.
+Here's an example of the sonic ssh command.

 ```sh
 sonic ssh i-027363802c6ff314f